Compliance (psychology): Controversies

 While there is some debate over the idea and power of compliance as a whole, the main controversy—stemming from the subject of compliance—is that people are capable of abusing persuasion techniques in order to gain advantages over other individuals.
 Based on the psychological processes of social influence, compliance strategies may enable someone to be more easily persuaded towards a particular belief or action (even if they do not privately accept it).
 As such, the employment of compliance techniques may be utilized to manipulate an individual without their conscious recognition.
 A specific issue regarding this controversy has arisen during courtroom proceedings.
 Studies have shown that lawyers frequently implement these techniques in order to favorably influence a jury.
 For example, a prosecutor might use ingratiation to flatter a jury or cast an impression of his authority.
 In such cases, compliance strategies may be unfairly affecting the outcome of trials, which ought to be based on hard facts and justice, not simply persuasiveness.

-Conclusion

-Compliance refers to an implicit or explicit response to a request.
-Based in the roots of social influence, compliance is studied through the use of many different approaches, contexts, and techniques.
-The implications of compliance from a psychological standpoint infer that by utilizing various techniques (e.g., foot-in-the-door, ingratiation, etc.), personal needs (e.g., informational and social goals) and/or group characteristics (e.g., strength, immediacy, number).
-It is important to recognize that people are capable of using, or abusing, compliance in order to gain advantage over others.
-This has caused controversy in a number of settings, and is still being looked at in depth in order to better understand how to use this social phenomenon in a prosocial manner.